monsterkodi/ko/README.md

 **minimap**
 - shows cursors, highlights and selections
-- also for terminal-, search- and coffe-script-results!
+- also for terminal-, search- and script-results!
 - can be used to select large portions of text
 - sets cursor by default when dragging/clicking
 - includes a special mode to insert or edit ascii-headers that show up nicely in the minimap